enokson/laboratory/README.md

             // We can give the suite the initial state by
             // using the state method, but we could very well
             // skip using the state method and define the state
-            // in the before_all or even the before_each hook.
+            // in the before_all or even in the before_each hook.
             .state(Counter::new("Parent Level"))

             // Now we will define our hooks